 Student-athletes must be insured

 Proof of insurance, including a copy of their insurance card must be provided to the athletic department prior to the first day of practices.
 A Statement of Insurance Form will be mailed to all prospective athletes in June.
 If you did not recieve this form or need another copy you may download one from the athletics website.
 This is in addition to the waiver that must be completed to remove the college insurance from the students bill.
 More information about the college insurance is available from the Health Center.
+The college health policy does not cover injuries sustained while participating in athletics.

 I do not have health insurance of my own or through my parents.
 What can I do?